 Admission into the nursing major is competitive.
-A separate application for the final two years of the nursing major must be submitted by published dates on the forms provided by the School of Nursing.
+A separate application for the final two years of the nursing major must be submitted by published dates on the forms available on the University Web site (www.uscupstate.edu); select Academics, and then select Mary Black School of Nursing.
 The School admits applicants for the non-licensed portion of the upper division twice a year for each campus for the fall and spring semesters.
 Each semester's junior class is selected from all applicants who meet all the minimum requirements.
 For registered nurse students, applicants are selected for the fall semester only.